-It’s a common misnomer that Alaskan malamutes are the result of a wolf-dog hybrid breeding.
-While the breed we recognize today may have wolf ancestry, these dogs have been domestically bred and kept in the North American tundra for centuries.
+It’s a common misnomer that Alaskan Malamutes are the result of wolf-dog hybrid breeding.
+While the breed we recognize today may have wolf ancestry, these dogs have been bred and kept in the North American tundra for centuries.
 And despite their immense size and stature, they’re friendly and people-oriented—making them good family dogs, but poor guard dogs.

 Height: 24 to 27 inches (males); 22 to 24 inches (females)

-Coat and Color: Thick double coat; solid white or some combination of white, gray, seal, red, black, or various other colors.
+Coat Color: Solid white or combinations of white and gray, seal, red, black, or silver

 Characteristics of the Alaskan Malamute